Manan2606/midterm/readme.md

 ### Design Patterns
 This application utilizes several design patterns to enhance modularity and maintainability:
 - **Command Pattern**: Encapsulates command requests as objects, allowing for parameterization and queuing of requests, while supporting undoable operations.
-This pattern is implemented through the `CommandHandler` class, which dynamically manages command execution and history.

 - **Strategy Pattern**: Implements a family of algorithms (arithmetic operations) and makes them interchangeable within the command structure.
-Each mathematical operation is encapsulated in its own command class, promoting separation of concerns.

 - **Facade Pattern**: Simplifies interactions with complex subsystems (like command handling and history management) through a unified interface.

-The `App` class serves as a facade, providing a single entry point for command execution and user interaction.
+## Design Patterns Documentation
 For a detailed explanation of the design patterns used in this project, including their rationale and implementation details, please refer to the [Design Patterns Documentation](./design_patterns_documentation.md).

+### Environment Variables
+The application uses environment variables to configure settings.
+The `load_environment_variables` method loads these variables, ensuring that sensitive information remains secure.
+For details, see [this method](app/__init__.py).

-### Logging Strategy
+### Logging
-The application employs a robust logging strategy to facilitate troubleshooting and monitor application behavior:

-- **Logging Configuration**: Configured using a logging configuration file or basic configuration as a fallback.
-Logs are written to a file (`logs/app.log`) and can also be viewed in the console.

-- **Log Levels**: Different log levels (INFO, ERROR) are used throughout the application to capture key events and errors, allowing for effective debugging and operational transparency.
+Logging is implemented to track application behavior and errors.
+The `configure_logging` method sets up logging configurations.
+See the implementation [here](app/__init__.py).

+### Error Handling
+The application employs error handling strategies, including try/catch blocks to manage exceptions effectively.
+This implementation follows the principles of "Look Before You Leap" (LBYL) and "Easier to Ask for Forgiveness than Permission" (EAFP).
+For more information, refer to [this section](app/__init__.py).

 ### Installation
 To set up the Advanced Python Calculator application, follow these steps: